Force over Distance: Chapter 22

 “I’m serious.”

 “Oh I can tell.”
-Rush’s voice was smooth and dark, like slow-poured molasses.
+The words came smooth and dark, like slow-poured molasses.

 Young cleared his throat.
 “I should get back before Chloe and Eli do something—” he paused, searching for the right word.